Kelle Moley, MD

 She also is known for cloning and characterizing two novel glucose transporters, GLUT8 and GLUT9.
 Her work on these proteins demonstrates altered location and expression of these transporters in response to insulin exposure and diabetes, respectively.
 Her research has impacted our understanding of reproductive performance and glucose utilization in diabetic animal models how this may be applicable to the pathophysiology of diabetes in humans.
 She is principal investigator on several NIH grants exploring reproductive biology.

-Moley is director of the Fellowship Program in Reproductive Endocrinology and the Clinical Mentorship Program for the University’s Markey Pathway, a graduate program that provides students with a deeper understanding of the nature of disease.
+Moley was director of the Fellowship Program in Reproductive Endocrinology and the Clinical Mentorship Program for the University’s Markey Pathway, a graduate program that provides students with a deeper understanding of the nature of disease.
 She is also Principal Investigator on the first National Institute of Health training grant for PhDs interested in Reproductive Sciences awarded to the Department of Obstetrics and Gynecology at Washington University School of Medicine.
-She is Director of the Women’s Reproductive Health Research Award at Washington University.
+She was Director of the Women’s Reproductive Health Research Award at Washington University.